VishalBhat07/VishalBhat07/README.md

 <h1 align="center">Hi 👋, I'm Vishal Bhat</h1>

 <table>
   <tr>
 <!--     <td> -->
       <p>
         Hey there!
-I'm Vishal Bhat, a passionate coder and perpetual learner with a keen interest in data structures, algorithms, and web development.
-I thrive on tackling complex challenges and collaborating with like-minded individuals to create impactful projects.
-From algorithmic puzzles to full-stack applications, I'm on a continuous quest for innovation and excellence.
+I'm Vishal Bhat and this is a comprehensive collection of my software development projects, organized by technology stack and development status.
       </p>
       <ul>
         <li>👨‍💻 All of my projects are available at: <a href="https://vishal-bhat-portfolio.vercel.app/work/work.html">My Portfolio</a></li>